Crypto firm BlockFi files for bankruptcy after FTX collapse

 The collapse has shaken faith in the crypto industry and drawn scrutiny from regulators.

-BlockFi, which offered loans backed by borrowers' crypto assets, described the collapse of FTX as "shocking".
+BlockFi, which offered loans and other financial services backed by borrowers' crypto assets, described the collapse of FTX as "shocking".

 In a court filing, New Jersey-based BlockFi said it owed money to more than 100,000 creditors.
 It listed crypto exchange FTX as its second-largest creditor, with $275m owed on a loan extended earlier this year.

+It also owes $30m to the US financial regulator, the Securities and Exchange Commission, which earlier this year found the firm had failed to properly register its products and misled the public about the risk levels in its loan portfolio and lending activity.

-It said the Chapter 11 bankruptcy filing would allow the firm to develop a "reorganization plan that maximizes value for all stakeholders, including our valued clients".
+BlockFi said the Chapter 11 bankruptcy filing would allow the firm to develop a "reorganization plan that maximizes value for all stakeholders, including our valued clients".

 The company said it had almost $257m in cash on hand.